 What You'll Learn

 In year 1 you will look at landscape, portraits, still life, experimental, documentary, advertising, and abstract photography.
 You will cover traditional film processes and digital technology using a variety of camera formats.
-You will also experience the moving image (video); computer-aided design (Photoshop); drawing and illustration; professional practice; and study the history of art.
+You will also experience moving images (video); computer-aided design (Photoshop); drawing and illustration; professional practice; and study the history of art.
 You are expected to keep a sketchbook and write reports/essays.
 Throughout the course, you will be encouraged to enter competitions and will exhibit your work at local centres/galleries.
 It is important to mention that although you are on a photography course, you will be taught many different creative subjects alongside this specialism.
 This programme comprises 90 credits each year.

 100% internally assessed this course is highly practical and progression focused.
 Featuring large, flexible teaching modules, it allows for practical and professional skills development